 Hands down, the StairMaster StepMill G8 takes your gym to new heights.
 Its connectivity should attract more members who have become so attuned with their devices and apps.
 Being able to interface with the stair-climber machine gives them a semblance of control over their workouts and a feeling of autonomy.
 For gym owners and trainers, tracking the workouts of their clients become much easier and the information will allow them to customize a better workout plan for their members for best results.
 Acquiring several G8s may get pricey.
 However, the buzz that the attraction that the StepMills will generate will make the investment well worth it in no time.

 Best for Light Commercial and Home Use

 The StairMaster StepMill models 5 and 3 are ideal for light commercial use in smaller gyms, as well as for home gyms.
 They come at a considerably more affordable price than the G8, without sacrificing the most important features that are enough to give you a thorough and satisfying workout.
 Smaller gym owners can also modify the SM5 with smart TVs to give it almost the same features as the G8.
 The SM3, on the other hand, is the obvious choice for home gyms as it is lighter, smaller and easier to move around.

 Why the StairMaster StepMill

-More and more people are starting to enjoy StairMaster StepMill machines even more as it gives them better cardio workout, while working more muscles compared to the traditional treadmill.
-Some studies also show that shorter workouts on the StepMill can replicate the results of a working out longer on a treadmill.
+More and more people are starting to enjoy StairMaster StepMill machines even more as it gives them a better cardio workoutwhile working more muscles compared to the traditional treadmill.
+Some studies also show that shorter workouts on the StepMill can replicate the results of working out longer on a treadmill.
 Apart from the benefits already mentioned above, working out on a StepMill also improves the strength of your quad, hamstring and calf muscles.
 It likewise tones your thighs and glutes.
-Beyond muscles and stamina, exercising on a StairMaster StepMill have also been shown to help in easing chronic knee pain and in strengthening the bones.
+Beyond muscles and stamina, exercising on a StairMaster StepMill has also been shown to help in easing chronic knee pain and in strengthening the bones.